-Print out every page of PIDs' ["datasheet"]s.
-Even if you intend to 'go paperless' with your benchmark hunting, it is good for your first trip to use paper.
+For every one of the PIDs you've chosen for your hunting trip, print out every page of the ["datasheet"].
+Even if you intend to 'go paperless' with your benchmark hunting, it is good to use paper at least on your first trip.
 On each paper, use a highlighter or other marking method to highlight these things:

-Highlight whether the PID is horizontally ["adjusted"] or ["scaled"].
+Highlight whether the horizontal position of the PID is ["adjusted"] or ["scaled"].
 On an ["NGS"] datasheet, find the horizontal (latitude and longitude) coordinates.
 They will probably be around the 9th of the lines that start with the PID.
 After the coordinates will be a word in capital letters - either ADJUSTED or SCALED.
 On a geocaching datasheet, 2 lines under the coordinates will be the words "location is".
 After those words, the datasheet will say either ADJUSTED or SCALED.
 If the mark is horizontally adjusted, its location will be much more accurate than you can measure with your ["GPS"] receiver.
 If the mark is horizontally scaled, its location will be off by as much as several hundred feet, but is usually within a hundred feet.
+For horizontally scaled marks, you can use your GPS receiver to find out about where to park your car.
+After that, you must rely on the to-reach instructions.
+Even for horizontally adjusted marks, the to-reach information often provides better accuracy than your GPS receiver.
+(Note: very rarely, a mark will say HD_HELD1 or HD_HELD2 instead of ADJUSTED or SCALED, but for benchmark hunting purposes, you can consider these the same as if it said ADJUSTED.)
+For adjusted PIDs, your GPS receiver should get you to within 15 feet or so of it.

-- The ["designation"] of the mark.
+Highlight the ["designation"] of the mark.
 On an NGS datasheet, on about the second line and after the word DESIGNATION, will appear the designation, the official name of the mark.
 On a geocaching datasheet, the designation line is the 4th line under the coordinates.
 In case the type of the mark is a disk, you must find a disk with this designation.
 Finding a disk with a different designation is not a find, even it is in the exact same spot as what you're looking for.
+If the designation on the datasheet does not have the word RESET, but the mark you find does have that word, then it is not a find - the mark you're looking for may be gone and replaced by a RESET mark that didn't make it into the NGS database.
+If what you find says RM1, or RM2, etc., then it is a ["reference mark"], not what you're looking for, and does not count as a find.

-- The most recent to-reach measurements.
+- The most recent [:to reach:to-reach] measurements.
 Each PID has a section called the recovery section, where each finding report for the PID will have a date.
-For this highlighting exercise, read these recoveries from newest to oldest.
-Find the most recent one that has distances measured to local reference points.
+For this highlighting exercise, read these recoveries from most recent to oldest.
+Find the most recent one that has distances measured from local reference points to the ["station"].
 The last distance mentioned is the closest to the mark and is therefore the most important (assuming it still exists).
-When hunting, you will want to look for this last-mentioned reference point first.
+When hunting, you will probably want to look for this last-mentioned reference point first.
+Highlight these distances and directions.
+Example: "14 feet SW of power pole 357JX and 3.2 feet East of a manhole cover rim".
+Occasionally, the very latest recovery note will be missing one or more important pieces of information that hadn't changed.
+So if you're having trouble finding the mark, review the older recovery notes for any additional information they may have.